 - Login to your TSCM device.

-This will add a NIOS logging device, and provide the following setup questions.
+This will add a NIOS compatible logging device, and prompt for the following settings:

-- Enter the Log rotation size, in Kb to enable rotation.
+- Log Rotation Enter the Log rotation size, in Kb to enable rotation.
 Most users keep this set this to around 100 Kb.

 - This will complete your setup and begin sending your logs to ThreatSTOP.